 A little known fact about me: I have an egg sensitivity.
 I can have organic ones in moderation but non organic is a no-go for me.
-Just in case I feel like something sweet and happen to be out of eggs or god forbid the STORE is out of organic eggs … happens a lot actually … I like to have recipes like this when the baking bug strikes.
+Just in case I feel like something sweet and happen to be out of eggs or god forbid the STORE is out of organic eggs … happens a lot actually … I like to have

 The other great thing about these thumbprint cookies is they make a smaller batch, about 36 cookies.
 I have a cookie weakness, so if there are cookies in the house, I will eat them all, sometimes before Mr. Cold Texan gets around to trying them (he doesn’t have much of a sweet tooth).

 I often find myself cutting recipes in half just to save myself from … myself.
 Aaaaand another bonus is the flours are easily interchangeable.
 Almond flour is great in this recipe as is the standard gluten free all purpose mixes.

 Just a forewarning though, almond flour is healthier but much higher in calories (which is good if you’re looking for a healthier option for building muscle).

 - 1 3/4 cup all-purpose flour (gluten free or almond flour can be used as a sub)

 - 1/4 tsp salt

 - 3/4 cup unsalted butter at room temperature

 - about 1/3 cup strawberry jam or preserves

 - In a small bowl, whisk together the flour and salt, and set aside.